PathVision 2026: The NHS Pathology Strategy Conference North

 • Dr Anthony Rowbottom, Consultant Clinical Scientist & Former Head of Pathology/Blood Sciences, Lancashire Teaching Hospitals (Invited)

-• Graham Danks, Former Digital Diagnostics & Pathology Network Programme Director (Invited)
+• Graham Danks, Former Digital Diagnostics & Pathology Network Programme Director (Confirmed)

 Session Overview: